-The vision of Age Friendly Jackson Hole is to enhance accessibility and inclusivity of older adults and people of all ages and abilities in all aspects of life in Jackson Hole.
-We are dedicated to ensure the voice of older adults in the community is heard and respected in creating an Age Friendly Jackson Hole.
+The mission of Age Friendly Jackson Hole (AFJH) is to ensure and enhance accessibility and inclusivity of older adults & people of all ages and abilities in all aspects of life in Jackson Hole.

 As an outgrowth of the Community Needs Assessment focus groups, a meeting of interested individuals gathered in September 2014 to discuss how “age friendly” our community is.
 Discussions began with identifying the need for a “voice” for concerns.